 There are three stages of natural menopause:

 - Perimenopause: the period of time, usually several years prior to menopause, when the ovaries start to decrease their estrogen output gradually.
 This time period lasts up until menopause.

 - Menopause: During this time, the egg production completely stops.
 A woman is menopausal once their menstrual cycle leaves for one year.

 - Postmenopause: This is the period after which a woman has reached menopause.

 During all phases of menopause, women can experience a multitude of symptoms.
-Menopause itself causes the body goes through a variety of bodily changes due to the lack of natural hormone production.
+Menopause itself causes the body to go through a variety of bodily changes due to the lack of natural hormone production.